 This fall, think orthotics to help improve your performance on and off the field.

-We know, the word sounds like something reserved for the geriatric set.
+We know, the word sounds like something reserved for the older demographic.
 However, the reality is that all walks of life can benefit from these devices.
 That includes the weekend warrior, the student-athlete and even an avid mall walker.

 What are orthotics, exactly?